Ensuring the Future | Honouring the Past

 This new approach applies to renewal sections at Karrakatta Cemetery, including those already renewed, in the process of being renewed and scheduled to be renewed.
 The new approach seeks to:

-- Reinstate small monuments over original graves where possible.
+- Reinstate small monuments over original graves, where possible.

 - Ensure monuments are protected/preserved in perpetuity from damage by placement in locations which limit risk of harm from cemetery operations.

-The MCB has a Memorandum of Understanding (MoU) with the Office of Australian War Graves (OAWG) to specify activities between the MCB and OAWG in relation to Official War Grave Commemorations.
+We also have a Memorandum of Understanding (MoU) with the OAWG to specify activities between us in relation to Official War Grave Commemorations.

 To find more information about eligibility for official commemoration please visit OAWG.